jayanthkoushik/alphanet/paper/sections/4_experiments.md

 ## Comparison with control {#sec:exp:control}

-![Change in split accuracy for AlphaNet training of cRT model on ImageNet-LT.
-For each value of $\rho$, the two plots show the raw change in split accuracy for AlphaNet compared to the baseline \acs{cRT} model, as well as the change in overall accuracy.
-Left shows the results for normal training with 5 euclidean nearest neighbors, and right shows the results for training with 5 random neighbors for each 'few' split class.
-Training with nearest neighbors leads to a larger increase in 'few' split accuracy (especially for small values of $\rho$), which cannot be accounted for by the additional fine-tuning of classifiers alone.](figures/euclidean_random_split_deltas_vs_rho_imagenetlt_crt){#fig:euclidean_random_split_deltas_vs_imagenetlt_crt}

 Our method is based on the core hypothesis that classifiers can be improved using nearest neighbors.
 In this section, we directly evaluate